Julian Quintart: 2006-2019

-In May 2019, Julian was on the cover of her mother Cookbook about European recipes.
-There are also some stories about Julian, his family and some travels from his parents through Europe and a great trip they did through Morocco and Algeria as they planned on crossing the Sahara desert.
-Julian appeared in some TV and radio shows with his mother and also his father to present the Cookbook.
-This cookbook is in Korean, edited by Dasanbooks.
+In May 2019, Julian was on the cover of his mother's cookbook of European recipes.
+There are also some stories about Julian, his family and some travels his parents took through Europe and Morocco and Algeria as they crossed the Sahara Desert.
+Julian appeared in some TV and radio shows with his mother and also his father to promote the cookbook.
+This cookbook is in Korean, published by Dasanbooks.